Accelerated, Combined and Bridge Degree Programs

 BS in Nutrition and Foods/MS in Nutrition and Dietetics

-UNIVERSITY STANDARDS & REQUIREMENTS FOR ACCELERATED, COMBINED, AND BRIDGE DEGREE PROGRAMS
+UNIVERSITY STANDARDS & REQUIREMENTS FOR ACCELERATED AND BRIDGE DEGREE PROGRAMS

-- Application to accelerated, combined and bridge programs begins after a student has completed at least 90 credits and a maximum limit of credits determined by the individual program.
-See individual programs for clearly stated admission criteria Colleges/Schools may set more stringent requirements for these programs.
+- Application to accelerated and bridge programs begins after a student has completed at least 90 credits and a maximum limit of credits determined by the individual program.
+See individual programs for clearly stated admission criteria, as Colleges/Schools may set more stringent requirements for these programs.

-- Provisional Admit – a Freshman student can be designated as a Provisional Admit but is not officially accepted into the accelerated, combined or bridge degree programs until the student completes at least 90 credits and meets the admissions criteria set by the individual program.
+- Provisional Admit – a first-year student can be designated as a Provisional Admit but is not officially accepted into the accelerated or bridge degree programs until the student completes at least 90 credits and meets the admissions criteria set by the individual program.

 DEGREE REQUIREMENTS (SPECIFIC PROGRAM REQUIREMENTS MAY BE MORE RIGOROUS):